 In demand as an orchestral conductor, adjudicator and clinician, he has conducted the Arizona Junior High All-State Orchestra, the Greater Phoenix Honor Orchestra as well as Regional Honor Orchestras throughout Arizona.
 During the summers, he is a regular guest conductor at the NAU Curry Summer Music Camp in Flagstaff.
 In December 2010 his Mountain View Chamber Orchestra performed for the second time at the Midwest International Band and Orchestra Clinic; they first performed at Midwest in 2001.
 He has received the O.M.
 Hartsell Excellence in Education award from the AMEA.
 In January 2003 he was named one of the 50 Directors Who Make a Difference by Band and Orchestra Magazine.
 As an educator and performer, Dr. Temme believes in an interactive learning and performing experience to develop the young musician.

 Conductor, Wind Orchestra/Chamber Winds

-Mr. Vogel received a Bachelor of Music in Music Education from Ithaca College and a Masters in Music Education and Wind Conducting from the University of Colorado at Boulder where he studied conducting with Allan McMurray and was a Graduate Teaching Assistant.
+Aaron received a Bachelor of Music in Music Education magna cum laude from Ithaca College, and a Masters in Music Education and Wind Conducting from the University of Colorado Boulder, where he studied conducting with Allan McMurray and was a Graduate Teaching Assistant.

-Mr. Vogel lives in Phoenix with his wife Becky and daughter Abigail.
+Aaron lives in Phoenix with his wife Becky, the Fine Arts Specialist for the Phoenix Union High School District, daughter Abigail (3) and son Aiden (5 months).
 He is a native of Cherry Hill, New Jersey.